-The latching foot brake provides a dig brake in rail mode.
+The foot brake provides a dynamic brake in rail mode.

-The rail service brakes should be tested on a regular basis in accordance with the vehicle maintenance instruction.
-If there is any doubt about the performance of the rail foot brakes or reason to believe the brake performance may have changed, a torque test must be under taken prior to using the machine.
+This rail service brakes should be tested on a regular basis in accordance with the vehicle maintenance instruction.
+If there is any doubt about the performance of the rail foot brakes or reason to believe the brake performance may have changed, a torque test must be undertaken prior to using the machine.
 This is undertaken with an appropriate torque wrench and torque multiplier, as well as the Rail-Ability torque adaptor for the wheel hub.
-The torque with the emergency park brake released for each rail wheel with the service foot brakes applied must exceed 3400Nm.
+The torque with the emergency park brake released for each rail wheel with the service foot brakes applied must exceed 3300Nm.